brayandm/bachelor-thesis-playground/README.md

 -   [ ] Add total summary experiments to generate overall results, plots, tables and yaml files
 -   [ ] Dockerize the project
 -   [ ] Try to do something to not search code in old experiments, maybe some regular expresion
--   [ ] Create Script to Generate Algorithm's Template
+-   [ ] Create Script to Generate Algorithm's Template and another for Class's Template

 ## Commands